Get it on Amazon »

 Whereas the apostles front-load the gospel with Jesus’ resurrection for worldwide kingship, evangelicals front-load it with his death for sin.
 Thus, whereas the New Testament’s gospel is a message about all-encompassing cosmic restoration through Jesus’ resurrection and enthronement, today’s gospel is a message about individual moral restoration through Jesus’ death and atonement.

 I don’t think atonement for individual sin is unimportant.
 I don’t think that justification is unimportant.
-The personal moral element of the gospel is so important that we have an entire epistle devoted to properly securing it—Galatians—and some kind of instruction about it in every book of the Bible.
+The personal moral element of the gospel is so important that we have some kind of instruction about it in every book of the Bible.
 God certainly wants us to be his people, and that is only possible with personal moral restoration.
 But this personal moral element is not the core message of the gospel in any of the places it is summarized or preached holistically in the New Testament.
 If we take a focused discussion, like that in Galatians, of this one element—indeed, a focused discussion of one component of this one element—and then treat it as normative for the whole gospel without regard to how the apostles themselves summarized that gospel, we will certainly produce a distorted picture.

 So without diminishing the importance of Jesus’ death, atonement, and justification of sinners, these are not the gospel.
 They are elements in, and effects of the gospel.
 The gospel achieves individual justification—but only because of its whole object, Jesus the cosmic king.
 Within the context of the kingdom theology I’ve articulated, the gospel is the triumphant message of God’s vindication of his human king, to take back Adam’s kingdom from both the gods and the guilt that previously enslaved us, and to restore the cosmos under his rule.